The 5 W's, or What, Who, When, Where and Why?

 First, what is it?

-Is it a photo (digital, newspaper, family, vintage, reproduction and so on), is it a canvas, or is it a sculpture?, etc.)
+Is it a photo (digital, newspaper, family, vintage, advertising, reproduction and so on), is it a canvas, or is it a sculpture?, etc.)

 What it is, is not the subject or what it portrays but the thing itself.
 We tend to look at a painting and say: "O, that is the Eifel tower" But most probably it is a canvas with paint on it.
 Also, it might be a mere reproduction, not an original.
 And so on.